Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

    \end{align}

 .. note:: The value of :math:`\vec{T}_{zi}` (drilling torque) is always zero; therefore, drilling motion of nodes is unconstrained (though still governed by dynamics).
 This can lead to some problems in special cases, manifesting as wobbly rotation of nodes which does not go away.

+This video demonstrates the :obj:`cylindrical triaxial test <woo.pre.cylTriax.CylTriaxialTest>` which includes CST+DKT elements with hydrostatic pressure and interaction with particles inside the membrane (displacements are scaled 10×):

+.. youtube:: Li13NrIyMYU